-- Ensure safe operation of the pipeline system - Monitor its condition - Perform maintenance safely and effectively - Deal effectively and responsibly with incidents and emergencies
+- ensure safe operation of the pipeline system; - monitor its condition; - perform maintenance safely and effectively; and - deal effectively and responsibly with incidents and emergencies.

-9.2 Management Systems
+9.2 Management systems

-A management system shall be established and implemented with the objectives of insuring the following:
+A management system shall be established and implemented with the objectives of ensuring the following:

-- Safe operation of the pipeline system
+- safe operation of the pipeline system;

-- Compliance with design
+- compliance with design;

-- Managing pipeline integrity
+- managing pipeline integrity;

-- Safe and effective execution of maintenance, modifications and abandonment
+- safe and effective execution of maintenance, modifications and abandonment; and

-- Dealing effectively with incidents and emergencies
+- dealing effectively with incidents and emergencies.